maefahluang-uni/99-project-rickmark/README.md

 - Decide what features to roll out and who is responsible for it.​ Create branches for each feature.
 Explain each feature in Readme file in their own branch​
 - Create Docker file for your deployment of your application
 ## Feature
-- Responsible by 6431503021 Natthaphong Pajaroen
+- Responsible by 6431503021 Natthaphong Pajaroen.
 1. Register: Municipalities collect registration data from farmers.
 2. Farmer Login: Farmers log in to request Geographical Indications (GI) approval from the municipality.

-- Responsible by 6431503063 Saran Preechakarm
+- Responsible by 6431503063 Saran Preechakarm.
 3. Municipality Login: Municipalities log in to register farmers and approve Geographical Indications (GI) for farmers.
 4. Generate and Check QR Code: Consumers or the general public can scan QR codes to check the information of pineapple products.

-- Responsible by 6431503017 Napat Surapakdee
+- Responsible by 6431503017 Napat Surapakdee.
 5. Evaluate Product Satisfaction: Consumers or the general public can report their satisfaction with the system.
 6. Prove Geographical Indications (GI) for Municipality: Municipalities verify registered farmers' data and approve Geographical Indications (GI) for farmers based on their registered products.